dotbielefeld/selector/README.md

-# Selector: Ensemble-based Offline Algorithm Configuration
+# Selector: Ensemble-based Automated Algorithm Configuration

 An algorithm configurator in Python using multiple configuration generators and models derived from state-of-the-art methods.